VA-X1 (proof of concept)

 In 2016, Vertical Aerospace Ltd. was founded by Stephen Fitzpatrick, CEO of OVO Energy, with the vision of decarbonizing air travel using the best technology from the aviation, energy and automotive industries.
 On Sept.
 10, 2018, the Bristol, United Kingdom-based startup announced it had built and flown the UK's first full-scale fully-electric vertical takeoff and landing (eVTOL) aircraft.

-Their Proof of Concept aircraft first flew indoors on Aug.
-25, 2017 at Cotswold Airport in Kemble, Gloucestershire.
-Its unmanned technology demonstrator (Proof of Concept) aircraft weighs 750 kg (1,650 lbs) and first flew June 6, 2018 at Cotswold Airport in Kemble, Gloucestershire — about 160 km (100 miles) west of London.
+The VA-X1 proof of concept aircraft first flew indoors on Aug.
+25, 2017 at Cotswold Airport in Kemble, Gloucestershire (United Kingdom).
+The VA-X1 uncrewed aircraft weighs 750 kg (1,650 lb) and first flew outdoors on June 6, 2018 at Cotswold Airport in Kemble, Gloucestershire — about 160 km (100 miles) west of London.
 As of the unveiling, the aircraft had flown a dozen times.
-Their proof of concept aircraft first flew indoors on Aug.
-25, 2017 at Cotswold Airport in Kemble, Gloucestershire.

 According to the company, "Vertical Aerospace is building technology to revolutionize how people fly, with the ultimate aim of making intercity air travel personal, on-demand and carbon free."
-Following the flight of this aircraft, the company began development of the Seraph.
-Vertical Aerospace's 2018 goal is to have their production aircraft — unveiled in August 2020 as the Vertical Aerospace VA-1X — certified by 2022.
+Following the flight of this aircraft, the company began development of the Seraph (now VA-X2).
+Vertical Aerospace's 2018 goal is to have their production aircraft — unveiled in August 2020 as the Vertical Aerospace VA-1X (now VA-X4) — certified by 2022.
 In January 2020, the company expects to spend more than $100 million to certify their production eVTOL aircraft by late 2023 or early 2024.

 - Piloting: Remote